A Tradition of Type, Temperament and Soundness.

 years.
 I was able to seek the help of some good breeders

-and vets, and by steering me away from some lines, Gregoire's Labs has grown into a solid, healthy kennel.
+and vets, and by steering me away from some lines, Gregoire's Labradors has grown into a solid, healthy kennel.

 I have made wonderful friends with so many labrador